 In order to mix it up a bit, you should tastefully add contrast and accent colors to painted neutral rooms.
 An easy way to do this is by adding throw pillows to any couch or bed that looks too plain.

 One of the most common home staging mistakes to avoid happens when a home uses the wrong-sized furniture.
 Using furniture that is too big can make a room feel cluttered.
 If a room feels too cluttered, remove extra chairs and seats that don’t fit the room perfectly.
 This will help open up some walking rooms.

 On the other hand, if a room looks too large, you can rent furniture to fill it.
 Most home staging companies have their own inventory of furniture that they use to stage homes.
 A good rule of thumb is that you want the furniture to be about ⅔ of the room.
 That means that couches, beds, and tables should be about ⅔ of the length of the nearest wall.

 Not Knowing Your Audience

 Finally, keep in mind that the right audience is the one that purchases your home.
 Failing to recognize who the ideal homebuyer is can keep your home on the market longer than you’d like.
-You can get a good gauge of who your ideal audience is by assessing what demographics are primarily buying homes in your neighborhood and in the surrounding area.
-If you live in a community with many young first-time buyers, your decor should be different than if you live in a community that is popular with retired couples.
+You can gauge who your ideal audience is by assessing what demographics are primarily buying homes in your neighborhood and the surrounding area.
+If you live in a community with many young first-time buyers, your decor should be different than in a community popular with retired couples.